MarcCollado/enron/README.md

 Also `n_estimators` parameter was iterated, with values ranging from 1 to 200.
 The sweet spot was found around 3 and 10, being 5 the value that yielded the best results.

 Finally, several scores were test against.
-The one that produced the best results was `F1`, which stroke a healthy balance between recall and precision.
+The one that produced the best results was `F1`, which stroke a healthy balance between Recall and precision.
 This fact shouldn't come as a surprise since this is its main definition, according to the Wikipedia:

-> F1 score considers both the precision p and the recall r of the test to compute the score. [...]
-Is the harmonic average of the precision and recall, where an F1 score reaches its best value at 1 (perfect precision and recall) and worst at 0.
+> F1 score considers both the precision p and the Recall r of the test to compute the score. [...]
+Is the harmonic average of the precision and Recall, where an F1 score reaches its best value at 1 (perfect precision and Recall) and worst at 0.

 It is also worth noting that both samples, with or without scaler, produced the same parameters.
 Here's a code snippet of the best estimator derived from Pipeline, both for RandomForest and AdaBoost.